I am a firm believer that employees come to work and want to do a good job.

 We are all different and come to work with different social styles.

-These social differences can create a struggle within the workplace when it comes to noise levels.
+These social differences can create a struggle within the workplace regarding noise levels.

-This can be anything from ringing phones, phone conversations, office machine noise, or general talking in the office.
+Annoying noises can be anything from ringing phones, phone conversations, office machine noise, or general talking in the office.

 For instance, we had to move people around to different work areas to get them in the right spot for noise levels.